pkp/ojs-user-guide/en/editorial-workflow/production.md

 ### <a name="production-discussions"></a>Production Discussions

-Editors and production assistants can use this panel to initiate conversations, if there are any details that need to be clarified before the final publication formats can be created.
+Editors and production assistants can use this panel to initiate conversations, if there are any details that need to be clarified before the final publication files can be created.

-### <a name="publication-formats"></a>Publication Formats
+### <a name="publication-formats"></a>Galleys

-Editors and production assistants can create publication formats and upload files to each format.
+Editors and production assistants can create galleys and upload files for each format type (e.g., PDF, HTML, etc.).
 Learn more about [publication formats](production.md#understanding-publication-formats).

-Once publication formats have been created and files have been uploaded, you can begin the approval process to [publish the submission](production.md#publish).
+Once galleys have been created and files have been uploaded, you can begin the approval process to [publish the submission](production.md#publish).

 ### <a name="participants"></a>Participants

-Editors can add copyeditors from this panel.
+Editors can add production assistants or layout editors from this panel.
 [Learn more](../editorial-workflow.md#participants).

-## <a name="understanding-publication-formats"></a>Understanding Publication Formats
+## <a name="understanding-galleys"></a>Understanding Galleys

-Each format represents one type of file (PDF, ePub), and may have multiple files attached to it, such as separate chapter files or supplementary data.
+Each galley represents one type of file (PDF, ePub), and may have multiple files attached to it, such as separate chapter files or supplementary data.

-### Organizing Your Publication Formats
+### Organizing Your Galleys

-How you choose to organise your publication formats is up to you.
+How you choose to organise your galleys is up to you.
 But that flexibility may be confusing as you're just getting used to the publishing platform.
 Here are a couple of simple examples.

 A typical monograph might have one publication format named ePub with a single `.epub` file uploaded to it.
 It might have another publication format named PDF with separate `.pdf` files uploaded to it for each chapter and supplementary data.